geeeedev/Cheatsheets/CheatSheet-NextJS.md

     export default Post
     ```
+    - > ***QUESTION***: the part I don't totally get is the outcome of paths variable -  paths should be an array with a **list** of params obj of ids one for each post.
+    How does getStaticProps handle this **list** of params?
+If it were meant to be just one specific id params, then how come I do not see a filter in getStaticPaths() to return just one param obj with id?

 #### Server-Side Rendering (aka Dynamic Rendering)
 - Remember in SSR, the HTML page is generated on **each request**